gwu-libraries/launchpad/README.md

 To ensure that it stays running, logsitter is deployed with and managed by [supervisor](http://supervisord.org/).

-If the /launchpad/launchpad/scripts directory is not owned by root, you must change its ownership to root:
+If the `/launchpad/launchpad/scripts` directory is not owned by `root`, change its ownership to `root`:

         sudo chown -R root:root /launchpad/launchpad/scripts/